MFX Standard Configurations

 Types of Experiments

-With this standard configuration, MFX will be able to support jet-based Serial Femtosecond Crystallography (SFX) experiments at atmospheric pressure and temperature with noise minimization from the Helium environment.
+With this standard configuration, MFX supports jet-based Serial Femtosecond Crystallography (SFX) experiments at atmospheric pressure and temperature with noise minimization from the Helium environment.
 This will be possible with or without a pump laser.
 Also supported will be Small Angle and Wide Angle X-ray Scattering (SAXS/WAXS) with or without a pump laser using the wide variety of sample delivery jets, either LCLS-owned or supplied by the user groups.
-The detector will be an epix10K-2.1M capable of 120 Hz operation or a Rayonix 340-XFEL capable of 30 Hz operation with 1920 x 1920 pixels frame size.
+The detector will be an ePix10K-2.1M capable of 120 Hz operation or a Rayonix 340-XFEL capable of 30 Hz operation with 1920 x 1920 pixels frame size.

 X-ray Focus